DMREF-networks/Network_Structure_Characterization/Network_2DXv/README.md

 ## Exmaple files
-loadtest.txt contains a N = 100 point totally uncorrelated point pattern with a number desnity of 1. explot.py contains an *extremely* bare-bones script to visualize the output from this configuration.
+loadtest.txt contains a N = 100 point totally uncorrelated point pattern with a number desnity of 1. explot.py contains an *extremely* bare-bones script to visualize the output from this configuration if beamw was 0.1.